 Monitor Standards and Calibration

 Calibration to international standards provides 100% certainty that you are viewing your images correctly and therefore any adjustments you make will be accurate.
-The only way to calibrate a monitor correctly is to use a hardware device that is compliant to ICC standards.
+The only way to calibrate a monitor correctly is to use a hardware device that is compliant to ICC monitor standards.
 After calibrating your monitor you can be confident that the files dispatched to us and your clients are exactly as they should be.
 Colour management eliminates guesswork and trial and error to gain optimal production efficiency.
 We advise you to preview images prior to printing with us to minimize screen and print discrepancies in both RGB and CMYK.
 We can also print test strips on your desired paper surface before printing quantities or large print outputs.
 Refer to the ‘File specs’ drop down menu for further information on set up on this website.

 Please do not hesitate to call Prism for advice and assistance on 9326 6635.